omni/tokenbridge-contracts/deploy/README.md

 # The RPC channel to a Home node able to handle deployment/configuration
 # transactions.
 HOME_RPC_URL=https://poa.infura.io
-# The address of an administrator on the Home network who can change bridge
+# Address on Home network with permissions to change parameters of the bridge contract.
-# parameters and a validator's contract.
-For extra security we recommended using
-# a multi-sig wallet contract address here.
+# For extra security we recommended using a multi-sig wallet contract address here.
-HOME_OWNER_MULTISIG=0x
-# The address from which a validator's contract can be upgraded on Home.
-HOME_UPGRADEABLE_ADMIN_VALIDATORS=0x
-# The address from which the bridge's contract can be upgraded on Home.
-HOME_UPGRADEABLE_ADMIN_BRIDGE=0x
+HOME_BRIDGE_OWNER=0x
+# Address on Home network with permissions to change parameters of bridge validator contract.
+HOME_VALIDATORS_OWNER=0x
+# Address on Home network with permissions to upgrade the bridge contract and the bridge validator contract.
+HOME_UPGRADEABLE_ADMIN=0x
 # The daily transaction limit in Wei.
 As soon as this limit is exceeded, any
 # transaction which requests to relay assets will fail.
 HOME_DAILY_LIMIT=30000000000000000000000000